 Welcome to Lakeside Concert Band

-We currently have over 50 members - but there's still room for more!
+We currently have nearly 50 members - but there's still room for more!

 Please get in contact if you would like to join us - come a try out a couple of sessions for free.

-Our next concert is on Thursday 28th June 2018 at Stroud Subscription Rooms.
+Thank you all for your perform on Thursday 28th June 2018 at Stroud Subscription Rooms.
+It went just as planned.

-Our programme will be - ABBA, Pilatus, Radetzky March, There's No Business Like Show Business.
+Our programme was - ABBA, Pilatus, Radetzky March, There's No Business Like Show Business.

 Our Concert Dress is LONG BLACK for everyone!